moodlehq/moodle-plugin-ci/docs/TravisFileExplained.md

 # This tells Travis CI to use its new architecture.
 Everything is better!
 sudo: false

+# Installs the required version of Firefox for Behat, an updated version
-# Installs updated version of PostgreSQL and installs extra APT packages.
+# of PostgreSQL and extra APT packages.
+Java 8 is only required
-# Java 8 is only required for Mustache command.
+# for Mustache command.
 addons:
+  firefox: "47.0.1"
   postgresql: "9.3"
   apt:
     packages: